-Free Dental Clinic at Fourth Avenue UMC, Sojourn Community Church and St Joseph's Church
+Free Dental Clinic at Fourth Avenue UMC, 9 am; Sojourn Community Church, 10 am; and St Joseph's Church, 8:30 am

 in Louisville.
-There have been 13 free dental clinics at these locations in 2017 and 9 in 2018 and 4 free clinics have been scheduled for the rest of 2018.
+There will be 13 free dental clinics at these locations in 2019 beginning on January 19th at 4th Avenue UMC.
 Dentists and hygienists treating the patients are all volunteers.

 We can always use a few more dentists and hygienists.

 Feb: Sat 23rd Sojourn

 Mar: Sat 16th St Joe's

 July : NO CLINIC

 Aug: Sat 24th 4th Ave